lywey/FluAntigen/README.md

 The dataset is organized into three subsets corresponding to the influenza A subtypes H3N2, H1N1, and influenza B. The influenza B subset includes data from two lineages: Yamagata and Victoria.

+## Motivation
+Influenza viruses evolve quickly, requiring continuous evaluation of vaccine efficacy and strain antigenicity.
+Traditional methods, like hemagglutination inhibition assays, are labor-intensive and produce unstructured data across various sources.
+To address this, we developed Python scripts to extract and organize over 400,000 antigenicity records from global research, enabling more efficient computational analysis and predictive modeling.

 ## Data Sources

 These datasets are curated from research institutions and published sources, including: